hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_vintage_map_of_the_stars_and_constellations_with_d_7318ec8e-f7d6-4887-8256-c6ed1fe54153-0_2.content.md

 ## Why Choose Our Vintage Space Map?

 Our space map is not only visually appealing but also educational.
 It features accurate depictions of the planets, stars, and constellations in our solar system, as well as information about the spacecraft that have explored them.
-Whether you're an astronomy enthusiast or just looking for a captivating background, our vintage space map is sure to impress.
+Whether you're an astronomy enthusiast or just looking for a Cap<wbr>ti<wbr>va<wbr>ting background, our vintage space map is sure to impress.

 ## User Stories